papack/papack/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
-Bringing web technologies into packaging machines
+bringing web technologies into packaging machines

 - 🌱 I’m currently learning ...
-html, css, javascript, mongodb, next.js and feathers.js
+everything new i can learn about web techniques

 - 👯 I’m looking to collaborate on ...
-Never stop learning.
-Learning programming stuff togehter or do Projekts for Fun.
+never stop learning.
+Learning programming stuff togehter or do projects for fun.

 - 🤔 I’m looking for help with ...
 car repair, flow laying, math learning, web technology

 - 📫 How to reach me: ...
-Discord: papack#7115
+discord: papack#7115

 - 😄 Pronouns: ...
 /Pápack/

 - ⚡ Fun fact: ...
-I use arch btw
+i use arch btw